Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/Tutorial/Phase3.md

 </p>

-The next couple of code blocks (under "Load dataset metadata") analyze the downloaded meta-data and display a table containing annotation-ids for the various metrics defined in the dataset.
+The next couple of code blocks (under "Load dataset metadata") analyze the downloaded metadata and display a table containing annotation-definition-ids for the various metrics defined in the dataset.

 * **Action**: Once you reach the code block titled "Built-in Statistics", make sure the value assigned to the field `rendered_object_info_definition_id` matches the id displayed for this metric in the table output by the code block immediately before it.
 The screenshot below demonstrates this (note that your ids might differ from the ones here):